-All emperors of the Nguyen dynasty thought that this life is just a temporary life when you passed away already, you would live a real life.
-So what you needed in this life, they all prepared the royal tombs for themselves before they died.
+All emperors of the Nguyen dynasty thought that this life is just a temporary life and when you passed away, you would live a real life.
+So what you needed in this life, you would need them in the afterlife.
+They all prepared the royal tombs for themselves before they died.
 When Khai Dinh first came to the throne, he ordered to build the tomb at the age of 31.

-The construction of Khai Dinh Tomb started on September, 9th, 1941 by the construction commander Le Van Ba lasts 11 years to complete.
-To build this special tomb, they recruited a lot of skillfully experienced handicraft men such as Phan Van Tanh; Nguyen Van Kha, Ky Duyet, etc.
+The construction of Khai Dinh Tomb started on September, 4th, 1920 by the construction commander Le Van Ba.
+It lasted 11 years to complete.
+To build this special tomb, they recruited a lot of skillfully handicraft men such as Phan Van Tanh; Nguyen Van Kha, Ky Duyet, etc.

 To get enough money to build the tomb, the Khai Dinh emperor raised the land tax up to 30% more.
-They went to France to buy cement, to China and Japan to buy color glass; ceramic, Ardoise tiles, porcelain to break them into small pieces to inlaid for decoration.
+They went to France to buy cement, to China and Japan to buy color glass, ceramic, Ardoise tiles, porcelain to inlaid on the walls for decoration.

 Compare with other Hue Royal Tombs, Khai Dinh Tomb Hue is the smallest but is the most expensive and beautiful tomb in the World.
-The total area is just 1/2 hectare.
-But it is really an impressive and unique tomb.
+The total area is just half a hectare but it is such an impressive and unique tomb.

 Khai Dinh Tomb Architecture

 To get up to the main shrine- Thien Dinh Palace, you have to step up 127 steps.
 So You can easily see the Hinduism architecture on the columns of the entrance.
-The two pillars following the stupa style of Buddhism, The crosses on the fence is from Christianity; and the stone stele Pavillion is exact the Roman architecture.
+The two pillars following the stupa style of Buddhism.
+The crosses on the fence are from Christianity and the stone stele Pavilion is exact the Roman architecture.